 Some of the things I’ve done have forced me to confront the truth that I’m not brave, sporty or good at sewing.
 I never was and I may as well accept now that it’s unlikely to change.
 Other treats have reinforced that I love films, cooking, walking by the sea, and travel.
 I’ve also discovered a few new pleasures—jazz, live music, birds, industrial history and urban landscapes.

 I hope I’ll never stop trying new things.
 But maybe with age I’m getting better at choosing the kinds of things that I like.
 It’s also worth remembering that it wouldn’t be real if life was all perfect—we need challenges, wrong turns and changes of heart.
 They write the novels of our lives and make us who we are.
 I talked last time about my favourite words—kitten, elastic and home.
 Every list has a counter-list and I’ve only just started to wonder what my least favourite word might be.
 I think that a strong contender has to be ‘regret’.
 The goats were frustrating and exhausting but on balance, I don’t want regrets and I’m glad to have had these experiences—it’s just the way things turned out.
 Nonetheless in the spirit of getting to know myself better, I’m going to hang onto the thought that these days I much prefer a backstreet city alley to a dark, slippery field.

 And that issue of exploring who we are brings me to another in the chain interview series.
-This time, Maria Leaf, talks about her life in drama.
-Click here to read about her inspiring work and her mid-life treat.
+This week I interviewed Maria who talked about her life in drama, her inspiring work and her mid-life treat.